 • Keep in mind:

-• Students may not always report back the outcome
+• Students may not always report back on the outcome

 • The office you referred to may have privacy laws that limit their ability to confirm that the student connected with their office